 11. Click To Call: Possibly The Most Important Feature of any Website

-I am, and have always been, a huge proponent of click-to-call.
+I am and have always been, a huge proponent of click-to-call.
 The click-to-call is a widget that you add to the code of your website so that visitors to your site can call you by clicking a button on your web site.
 They enter their number into a dialog box, and you can call them right away.
-You get to talk to your customer when they are most interested in your product or service.
-There is a similar feature that lets you text your customer.
+You get to talk to your customers when they are most interested in your product or service.
+There is a similar feature that lets you text your customers.

 12. HD Voice: It’s Like Talking to the Future

 HD Voice comes standard with every business VoIP service, so how can it be undervalued?
 My answer is that it works so well, you don’t even realize it.
 The sound quality of your calls affects everything in the user experience from answering the IVR to picking up subtleties in tone of voice.
 You will reduce the number of misunderstandings and reduce the need to repeat yourself.

 According to the latest figures, there are over 100 million Americans over the age of 50.
 Along with that, the buying power of seniors is strong, with the Baby Boomers controlling an estimated 70% of disposable income, with $7 billion up for grabs in online spending per year.
 If you haven’t guessed already, being older comes with hearing loss.
 One of the early signs of hearing loss is the impression that people around you are mumbling, and that makes talking on a lousy phone frustrating.
 HD Voice is a good counter to that.
 But callers of any age will enjoy the clarity and larger sound spectrum of wideband audio.